-Nikon D300 versus Olympus E-3
+Nikon D300 vs Olympus E-3

-The Nikon D300 and the Olympus E-3 are two digital cameras that were officially introduced, respectively, in August 2007 and October 2007.
+The Nikon D300 and the Olympus E-3 are two digital cameras that were announced, respectively, in August 2007 and October 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300) and a Four Thirds (E-3) sensor.
-The Nikon has a resolution of 12.2 megapixel, whereas the Olympus provides 10 MP.
+The Nikon has a resolution of 12.2 megapixels, whereas the Olympus provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-3 is somewhat smaller (2 percent) than the Nikon D300.
 Moreover, the E-3 is markedly lighter (5 percent) than the D300.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.